gettierproblem/MortalKombatOverlay/README.md

 ## Features

-- Display player names for Player 1 and Player 2.
 - Show move lists for both players with the ability to toggle between different move list states.
 - Automatically detect when Mortal Kombat is running and update the overlay accordingly.
 - Launch Mortal Kombat from within the application.